Arab culture: Music

 Much Arab music is characterized by an emphasis on melody and rhythm rather than harmony.
 Thus much Arabic music is homophonic in nature.
 Some genres of Arab music are polyphonic—as the instrument Kanoun is based upon the idea of playing two-note chords—but quintessentially, Arabic music is melodic.

 It would be incorrect though to call it modal, for the Arabic system is more complex than that of the Greek modes.
 The basis of the Arabic music is the maqam (pl. maqamat), which looks like the mode, but is not quite the same.
 The maqam has a "tonal" note on which the piece must end (unless modulation occurs).

 The maqam consists of at least two jins, or scale segments.
 "Jins" in Arabic comes from the ancient Greek word "genus," meaning type.
 In practice, a jins (pl. ajnas) is either a trichord, a tetrachord, or a pentachord.
 The trichord is three notes, the tetrachord four, and the pentachord five.
 The maqam usually covers only one octave (two jins), but sometimes it covers more than one octave.
 Like the melodic minor scale and Indian ragas, some maqamat have different ajnas, and thus notes, while descending or ascending.
 Because of the continuous innovation of jins and because most music scholars don't agree on the existing number anyway, it's hard to give an accurate number of the jins.
 Nonetheless, in practice most musicians would agree on the 8 most frequently used ajnas: Rast, Bayat, Sikah, Hijaz, Saba, Kurd, Nahawand, and Ajam — and a few of the most commonly used variants of those: Nakriz, Athar Kurd, Sikah Beladi, Saba Zamzama.
 Mukhalif is a rare jins used exclusively in Iraq, and it does not occur in combination with other ajnas.

 The main difference between the western chromatic scale and the Arabic scales is the existence of many in-between notes, which are sometimes referred to as quarter tones for the sake of practicality.
-However, while in some treatments of theory the quarter tone scale or all twenty four tones should exist, according to Yūsuf Shawqī (1969) in practice there are many fewer tones (Touma 1996, p.
-170).
+However, while in some treatments of theory the quarter tone scale or all twenty four tones should exist, according to Yūsuf Shawqī (1969) in practice there are many fewer tones.